Heated oxygen sensor. Click for larger photo

 How Oxygen Sensor works

-There are a few types of oxygen sensors, but to keep it simple, we will only consider voltage-generating oxygen sensors.
+There are a few types of oxygen sensors, but to keep it simple, in this article, we will only consider conventional voltage-generating oxygen sensors.

 As the name implies, a voltage-generating oxygen sensor generates a small voltage proportional to the difference in the amount of oxygen inside and outside of the exhaust.